Shopping in Sydney, particularly for first-time visitors to the city, can be pretty much a hit-or-miss affair in matters of quality and price.

 Authentic Aboriginal paintings are to be found in various Aboriginal art shops in Sydney.

-For the Sydney visitor still trying to grasp the Sydney geography, among the more accessible ones are probably the Aboriginal Art Shop at Sydney Opera House (see how to get there) and the Spirit Gallery in the Rocks Centre on Argyle St (the same building that houses the Sydney visitor centre) in The Rocks.
+For the Sydney visitor still trying to grasp the Sydney geography, among the more accessible ones, are probably the Aboriginal Art Shop at Sydney Opera House and the Spirit Gallery in the Rocks Centre on Argyle St (the same building that houses the Sydney visitor center) in The Rocks.

 Other types of Aboriginal art, including mass-produced reproductions, as well as Aboriginal items like boomerangs and didgeridoos, are to be found in souvenir shops.